-We have carried out a review in order to remind the pediatrician of the differences in bone age (EO) between the existing methods Greulich-Pyle (GP) or Tanner-Whitehouse 2 (TW2) compared to Ebrí Ebrí-carpal • EO ages.
-(EOIC) metacarpophalangic (EOIMF) and Carpometacarpophalangic (EOICMF).
-The study was carried out in Spanish longitudinal casuistry "Andrea Prader".
-It comprises 160 healthy children: 73 male and 87 female, distributed by sex and age from 0.5 up to 20 years.
-By obtaining the EO for each method, a comprehensive study between them can be carried out and observing if there are differences, we are able to offer the pediatrician a quantification to consider.
-In previous studies, the equations for obtaining the EO were expressed by the methods: EOIC and EOIMF (3).
+We have carried out a review study in order to remind the pediatrician of the differences in bone age (EO) existing between the existing methods of Greulich-Pyle (GP) (1) or Tanner-Whitehouse 2 (TW2) (2) with respect to Ebrí ages. : EO Ebrí-carpal (EOIC) metacarpal (EOIMF) and Carpometacarpophalangic (EOICMF).
+The study was carried out in Spanish longitudinal casuistry "Andrea Prader" It comprises 160 healthy children: 73 men and 87 women, distributed by sex and years from 0.5 up to 20 years.
+Thus obtaining the EO for each method, a compassionate study between them can be carried out and thus observing if there are differences, being able to offer the pediatrician quantification, in order to take them into account.
+In previous studies, the equations for obtaining the EO were exposed by the methods: EOIC and EOIMF (3).
 These quantifications are presented throughout this review.

-In this way, the doctor will be able to know the equivalences to EO Ebrí, of the EO of a child provided by the GP or TW2 methods.
-However, when the pediatrician obtains the EO with our method, no correction is necessary for a Spanish child since it has been obtained directly, and not through the filter of the two English and American methods.
+In this way, the clinician will be able to know the equivalences to EO Ebrí, when he only has the EO of a child by the GP or TW2 methods.
+However, when the pediatrician obtains the EO obtained by our method, no correction is necessary for a Spanish child since it has been obtained directly, and not through the filter of the two English and American methods.
 When the Ebrí method is applied to non-Spanish children, it is also convenient to assess these differences.